ganesh-vallabhareddy/AR-Shopping-App/README.md

 - Stable Internet connection.
 ## How to run the code

-1) Download the zip file or clone the repository
+1) Download the zip file or clone the repository.
-2) Run the command "flutter pub get"
+2) Run the command `flutter pub get`.
-3) Start debugging the application on a physical device
+3) Start debugging the application on a physical device.

 ### How to use the app